A VIEW TO THE UNKNOWN

 “WHAT?”
 Celia exclaimed.

 “Yea, we were all surprised; and, even more surprisingly, she was doing okay with it.
 She’s best friends with a girl whose stepdad had molested her.
 He was caught molesting a neighbor girl when Penny, that’s her friend’s name, told her mom what he had been doing to her.
 Penny’s mom stepped up too by helping the neighbor prosecute her own husband.
 He’s in jail right now.
 Being able to watch what Penny had been going through helped Lily cope with what she learned about Dad.
-She’s completely amazed both Mom and me.
-We’ve never been very close, but this has drawn us closer; and I’m learning that I have a pretty nice sister in Lily.
+She’s completely amazed by both Mom and me.
+We’ve never been very close, but this has drawn us closer, and I’m learning that I have a pretty nice sister in Lily.

 “Paul, on the other hand, took it pretty hard.
 Dad was Paul’s hero.
 But Mom and I had a long talk with him before he went back to Norfolk the Monday following Thanksgiving.
 When he left, he told me how much he loved me and respected me for being as brave as I was.
 He even took a book I’d read about molestation back with him and promised to read it.
-I think both Paul and Lily are forming a different opinion of our father.
+I think both Paul and Lily are forming different opinions of our father.
 Paul promised me he would seek counseling when he got back, and Mom told me he was now seeing a counselor.”

 “And now your mom is going to go to counseling with you.
 Wow, that’s really awesome!”

 “Yes, it is pretty awesome,” answered Emily.
 “Mom’s willing to take responsibility for whatever happens.
-She’s scared she may have known but never tried to find out, if that makes sense; but she’s willing to face the truth because all she wants is for me to be happy and to stop hurting.
+She’s scared she may have known but never tried to find out if that makes sense, but she’s willing to face the truth because all she wants is for me to be happy and to stop hurting.
 I’ll tell you, Celia, life is so full of twists and turns.
 I’m just so thankful that Dad died first and Mom has a chance to make things right for all of us, including herself.
 My life would be so different if she had died and Dad had been left to keep a lid on everything and keep me lying about my life.
 I feel now I have a real chance at happiness because all the lies are over and done with, and it feels like the weight of the world has been lifted from my shoulders.
 Oh, I know I have a long way to go, and that damned dream I had earlier is proof that I have a long way to go; but at least I’m on that journey and feel hopeful I will get through all of it.
 I’m determined to be happy, and now I have everyone I need working to ensure that happens.
 I am very, very fortunate!”

 Celia was listening intently to Emily as she thought about her own cousin.
-“You know, Emily, it sounds like your life is taking a dramatic turn; and I understand about what might have happened if your dad had been the survivor.
+“You know, Emily, it sounds like your life is taking a dramatic turn; and I understand what might have happened if your dad had been the survivor.
 I have a cousin who was molested by her dad, my uncle!”
 Celia now had a look of disgust and anger on her face as she continued.

 “Your dad’s dead and your mom has stepped up.
 Margaret, my cousin, still suffers and I’ve always felt bad for her.
 She used to babysit me, and a year ago she told me about her dad.
-She’s been physically ill for a long time and won’t tell anyone what he did to her or even confront him because her dad is paying all her medical bills; and get this …he keeps her quiet by threatening her that, if she ever tells, he’ll stop paying her bills.
+She’s been physically ill for a long time and won’t tell anyone what he did to her or even confront him because her dad is paying all her medical bills, and get this …he keeps her quiet by threatening her that, if she ever tells, he’ll stop paying her bills.
 She’s thirty-five now and still scared to death of her father.
-It makes me sick to my stomach because Margaret is one of the sweetest persons you could ever meet.
+It makes me sick to my stomach because Margaret is one of the sweetest people you could ever meet.
 She’s always been so good to me.
 Phew...as I was sitting here listening to you, Margaret’s face just kept popping into my head.
 I wish she could be gutsy like you because your story makes me realize that she actually is in charge.
 He’s a bigwig lawyer whose career would blow up in his face if she ever told.
 She actually has him by the balls and doesn’t even realize how powerful she is.
 Your story makes me realize that she is the powerful one here.”

 Celia paused, then exclaimed, “Wow!
 My family life isn’t the greatest; but, God, I’ve never had to suffer anything like you or my cousin.
 In fact, now I’m realizing my family isn’t so bad after all.
 You’re amazing, Emily.
 I can’t even begin to tell you how much I admire you.
 I feel honored to be your roommate!”